-This month, it’s all about keeping our students engaged until the very last lesson.
+Towards the end of a semester, it’s all about keeping our students engaged until the very last lesson.
+Especially if summer vacation is coming.
 But, how many times do you catch your students (or maybe even yourself) gazing out the window wishing they weren’t stuck at the piano.
 Let’s stop fighting a losing battle & give our students what they want with piano lessons outside!

 What if I told you that you could have an educationally sound, music filled lesson … outside?
 Yes!